Tchernobill/Confluence/Timeline alpha.md

 - Back home, Vyry4n is still dazed by the explosions, receive a bonus for the successful heist.
 - The next day, he began to study the Egypt NPU
 - Working with Sev into adapting the droid framework with the NPU upgrade, Vyry4n doesn't feel well
-- Mar often visit to see Vyry4n and inquire about him
+- Isa often visit to see Vyry4n and inquire about him
 - As they continue to work, Vyry4n condition worsen, begins experiencing invasive dreams, paranoid thoughts, and loss of motor control during stress
 - Sev's upgrade taking longer, Vyry4n fear of not making it in time
 - A friend mention being able to get a medical assistance droid